 While students participating in pre-dentistry programs may earn a bachelor's degree in any field, they often major in a science, such as biology or chemistry.
 Pre-dental programs typically include two years of pre-dental coursework, which is required for admittance to many dental schools.
 Regardless of a student's major, undergrads enrolled in pre-dental programs are usually required to take a significant number of dental school prerequisite courses in science and math.

-Additionally, pre-dentistry students are often assigned to academic advisors who assist with the dental school application process.
-Some undergraduate programs are designed so that students can be admitted to dental school after three years of undergraduate coursework.
-A student who is admitted on an early-entry basis may complete his or her bachelor's degree while enrolled in dental school.
+Additionally, pre-dentistry students are often assigned to academic advisers who assist with the dental school application process.
+Some undergraduate programs are designed so that students can be admitted to dental school after three years of undergraduate coursework instead of the usual four.
+A student who is admitted on an early-entry basis may complete their bachelor's degree while enrolled in dental school.

 Bachelor of Science Degree in Pre-Dentistry

 College admission requirements typically include submission of high school transcripts and ACT or SAT scores.
-Pre-dentistry programs generally do not have additional educational requirements; however, high school students interested in a career in dentistry are encouraged to take upper-level high school courses in biology, chemistry, physics and math in preparation for college coursework in those subjects.
+Pre-dentistry programs generally do not have additional educational requirements; however, high school students interested in a career in dentistry are encouraged to take upper-level high school courses in biology, chemistry, physics, and math in preparation for college coursework in those subjects.
+In addition, they must pass the Dental Admission Test (DAT) in order to attend a dental school.

 - Introductory biology